nikeshdevkota/Deep-Learning-Lectures/Lesson5.md

 <h3>What do you mean by Convolution layers in Convolution Neural Network?</h3>

 Convolution layers are created in neural networks when multiple image filters are applied to the input image.
 The layer can be trained to figure out the best possible filter weight values.
+Basically, a convolution layer transforms the input image data and extract features from it.

 <p align="center">
   <br>